-The basil has been soaking up the sun and warm temperatures of August.
-Time to make some pesto, to preserve all of that sunshine for the cold, short days of winter.
+The basil has been soaking up the sun and warm temperatures.
+Now, it’s time to make some basil pesto, to preserve all of that sunshine for the cold, short days of winter.

 Looking at last year’s photo, I’m surprised to discover that I made pesto exactly one year and a day ago.
 The instinct to preserve that basil must run deep!

 While I was stripping leaves off the stems, I began thinking about the word “pesto.”
-The etymology of words has always interested me, and I like to consider word parts and their meanings to come to a conclusion about the evolution of a particular word.
-“Pesto” sounds like “paste” to me, so I guessed that “pesto” means paste in Italian.
+The word “pesto” sounds like “paste” to me, so I guessed that “pesto” means paste in Italian.

 It’s a lot easier to make pesto today, thankfully.

-I also learned that pesto can refer to various sauces made by crushing or pounding.
-For the basil sauce, the proper name is “pesto alla genovese.”
+Pesto can refer to various sauces made by crushing or pounding.
+For basil pesto sauce, the proper name is “pesto alla genovese.”
 It is by far the most popular pesto, and so we have shortened the name to refer to it.

 Reading a bit further, it seems that my recipe is nothing new.
 It was made in Provence, France, long before I “invented” it.
 There, it is referred to as “pistou,” (“pounded”), and is akin to pesto alla genovese without the pine nuts.